sKaiCzar/commit-guide/README.md

 - chore : non core logic commits
 - revert : back tracking to old commit
 - update : errata

-## commit messages:
+## Commit messages:

+The commit message should:

-- should be clear
+- be clear
-- prefer under 32 characters
+- be under 32 characters (personal preference)
-- not a sentence
+- not be a sentence
-- explains the commit
+- explain the commit
-- peferred in english language (american eng because it has smaller char length for same words).
+- be in english language. (preferably american eng because it has smaller char length for same words).

+Notes:
+- Prefer git rebase in interactive mode over git pull unless there is an use case for any other command.
+- Prefer `git add --interactive` over `git add .` .